DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 Example 5: Signals in a train script
 ====================================

-Adding a station signal to the loop script is extreemly simple but it does require a mind-shift for some modellers who like to think in terms of signals being in control of trains.
+Adding a station signal to the loop script is extremely simple, but it does require a mind-shift for some modellers who like to think in terms of signals being in control of trains!
 EX-RAIL takes a different approach, by animating the signals as part of the driving script.
-Thus set a signal GREEN before setting off (and allow a little delay for the driver to react) and RED after you have passed it.
+Thus set a signal GREEN before moving off (and allow a little delay for the driver to react) and RED after you have passed it.

 .. code-block::

    SIGNAL(77,78,79)  // see later for details
-   AUTOMATION(4,"Run around")
+   AUTOMATION(4)
       FWD(50)   // move forward at DCC speed 50 (out of 127)
       AT(40)     // when you get to sensor on pin (40) STOP      // Stop the train